|Features||New Features||New Features||New Features||New features|

 Check the Editor Help for common editor functions

-Where can I purchase SimpleMind™ for iPad/iPhone™?
+Where can I purchase SimpleMind™ desktop for Mac™?

-How to back-up Local Mind Maps
+How to share/export a Mind Map

-How to import a Mind Map
+How to export a Mind Map to a word processor or spreadsheet

 What Mind Map formats can be imported?